 - Train times from Ajmer Junction Railway Station (AII) to Jaisalmer Railway Station (JSM).

-Use the Search Form below to buy your train tickets from Ajmer to Jaisalmer.
+Use the Search Box below to buy your train tickets from Ajmer to Jaisalmer.

 Location of Ajmer Junction Railway Station